isomerpages/moe-catholichigh/_prospective-students/Direct School Admission (DSA).md

-We will further update the selection criteria, process and admin details for the talent areas by early-June.
+We will further update the selection process and admin details for the talent areas by early-June.
 For more information on DSA-Sec, please refer to the MOE website at https://www.moe.gov.sg/dsa-sec